Let's come together for a 3rd Summit!

 Call for Presentations

-Our CfP is completely anonymous — we’re not looking for big names, but for great ideas!
-We especially encourage new voices and those from underrepresented groups to take the stage and share their perspectives on accessibility in design, development, or community work.
-A jury of dedicated community members will review all submissions and curate an inspiring lineup
+We are excited to see the diversity of ideas and perspectives that were submitted.
+Our CfP was completely anonymous — we were not looking for big names, but for great ideas!
+We especially encouraged new voices and those from underrepresented groups to share their perspectives on accessibility in design, development, or community work.

 Call for Workshops